mike-kaufman/async-context-definition/Async-Context-Definitions.md

 ordering and identify requirements:
  1) For any context the events must be ordered in the form: link < cause
  < beginExecute < endExecute
- 2) A context may only appear in _one_ link/cause event.
+ 2) A context may only appear in _one_ link event.
+ 3) A context may appear in multiple cause events.
- 3) A context may appear in multiple beginExecute/endExecute events but these must have different execution context values.
+ 4) A context may appear in multiple beginExecute/endExecute events but these must have different cause and execution context values.

 The emit events must also satisfy the grammar constraints of the language:
 ```